 by applying these rules recursively.

-Comments, processing instructions, and whitespace text node children of map
+Comments, processing instructions, and whitespace text node children of map and array

 are ignored.